suncoast-devs/handbook/assignments/minesweeper.md

 tags: ['javascript', 'react']
 ---

 In this assignment, you will communicate with a back-end API server to create the user-interface for a [Minesweeper][1] clone.
-It might help to [familiarize yourself](https://www.youtube.com/watch?v=7B85WbEiYf4) with the game if you've never played it.
+It might help to [familiarize yourself](https://www.youtube.com/watch?v=7B85WbEiYf4) with the game if you have never played it.

 [1]: https://en.wikipedia.org/wiki/Minesweeper_(video_game)